Which Washing Machine Should You Buy?

 Which washing machine is best for you?

 If you're completely new to washing machines, you'll want to get an understanding of which washing machine features you want and those that it's not worth paying for as you don't need them.
-To help you start your journey to picking the ideal washing machine, our dedicated interactive tool will walk you through the key features and buying decisions to consider.
+Use our interactive tool (below) to work out what's best for you..

 And even if you're a washing machine veteran, it's worth taking a peek for some important info you might not know about how washing machine running costs can impact on cleaning power and what everyone needs to know about washing machine spin speeds.